OptionIA/Gemini-AI-lens-2025-/README.md

 🚀 **Large project using Gemini RAG, This project was made with an original idea "Make an AI glasses with built in AI", And yes, I am getting this, so please leave a star

 **NOTE:**
+*I was 13 years old in 2025, when I made this project*

 | Note Subject | Note Description | Year Wrote |
 |---|---|---|